<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=376199849502136&amp;ev=PageView&amp;noscript=1">

 Better Futures Minnesota

 Better Futures Minnesota works to preserve an environment that creates jobs, helps people rebuild their lives, and improves the health of our planet.
 They promote environmentally sustainable practices through deconstruction, recycling, repurposing, and reusing materials such as appliances, homes, and buildings.
+Better Futures accepts donations of a wide range of household items, such as appliances, cabinets, doors, full boxes of tile, and more.
+Take a look at their donation list to see if they can help with your fall cleanup efforts.

 Bridging